 - Preheat the oven to 425 degrees.
 Toss the squash and onions with 2 tablespoons of olive oil, salt and pepper.
 Place in a single layer on a lined baking sheet.
 Roast approximately 20-25 minutes, until tender and golden brown.

 - In a large bowl, massage the kale with 1 tbsp olive oil and lemon juice.

-- Add roasted squash, toasted hazelnuts and dried cranberries and toss salad together.
+- Add roasted squash and dried cranberries and toss salad together.